All Episodes

 We're seeing it in other places as well.

-Um, but you know, this is what we're now watching.
+But, you know, this is what we're now watching.

-Pentagon is now confirmed six to eight hundred National Guard troops sent to DC as the president seeks to stop there.
+600 to 800 National Guard troops sent to D.C. as the president seeks to stop there another night of protests at the Capitol.

-The Secretary of Defense, the Attorney General, Mark Esper, Bill Barr, other top officials are monitor monitoring the continuing protests in Washington and around the country.
+The Secretary of Defense, the Attorney General, Mark Esper, Bill Barr, other top officials are monitoring the continuing protests in Washington and around the country.

-Uh a lot going on.
+A lot going on.

-But what we now are mostly seeing, and and I brought this up last night at length, and I'm telling you, you look at where this is all happening.
+But what we now are mostly seeing, and I brought this up last night at length, and I'm telling you, you look at where this is all happening.

-It's not an accident that a lot of this is happening in liberal cities that have been run by liberal mayors and democratic states run by democratic governors for decades.
+It's not an accident that a lot of this is happening in liberal cities that have been run by liberal mayors and Democratic states run by Democratic governors for decades.

-And now it's gotta stop.
+And now it's got to stop.

 They're not rioting for George Floyd.